tcr/corollary/README.md

 ## License

-This project licensed as MIT or Apache-2, at your option.
+Corollary is licensed as MIT or Apache-2, at your option.

 Language-C licensed as BSD-3.